RobertClayton/CV/README.md

 - Guitarist and Cinematic Composition
 - Current innovations in Technology
-- The Philosophical Impact of Code (e.g. programming Machine Learning moral choices, If a human level intelligence is made - does it have the same rights as a human?)
+- The Philosophical Impact of Code